 Installing on the most upright setting fit both of my test vehicles best, and it still was more reclined than the very straight-backed Milestone.
 On setting 4 it was very reclined.
 I was still able to achieve a solid installation without much overhang.
 Our 4 year old model found the seat a bit awkward on that recline setting.
 Children who require deeper recline but are over the rear facing weight and height limits may find the most reclined forward facing setting comfortable.

 The forward facing belt path is much easier to access and use than the rear facing belt path.
 I did notice that the shoulder belt scrunches a bit at the outer corner of the belt path.
-When the headrest is fully raised, that leaves very little padding in that spot (there’s a slot in the fabric for slipping around the hip straps in the lower settings) which kids might find that uncomfortable.
+When the headrest is fully raised, that leaves very little padding in that spot (there’s a slot in the fabric for slipping around the hip straps in the lower settings) which kids might find uncomfortable.
 When installing with the belt the manual reminds caregivers to store the lower anchor connectors but does not require they be moved to the rear facing belt path.

 The top tether stores along the side of the seat in a clearly marked position.
 I had no issues connecting the top tether in either vehicle.